Welcome to URISA Alberta

 “I would highly recommend the ULA event; it helped to broaden my organizational awareness and perspective regarding leadership roles within a GIS context… After almost a year I still find myself referencing the material and my course notes.
 The ULA team-based exercises allowed participants to learn from each other, to analyze their own issues and challenges, and to thoroughly explore leadership strategies throughout the five day event.” – Laura Holmes B.Sc., GISP, GIS Lead – Associate, TERA Environmental Consultants, Calgary, Alberta (ULA 2012 – Savannah, Georgia)

-Come to the ULA to Develop Strong GIS Leadership Skills – Learn key GIS leadership and management techniques; discuss successful team development, organizational capacity building, program investment and justification; learn strategies for addressing GIS politics, change management, situation assessment, and problem solving.
+Come to the GLA to Develop Strong GIS Leadership Skills – Learn key GIS leadership and management techniques; discuss successful team development, organizational capacity building, program investment and justification; learn strategies for addressing GIS politics, change management, situation assessment, and problem solving.
 Courses are taught by proven leaders in the profession.

-and click on the Events menu.
+and click on the Learn menu.

 Barry Wellar, from Ottawa Ontario, Appointed to the Order of Canada

 Barry Wellar was appointed to the Order of Canada on June 29, 2018.
 The Order of Canada recognizes outstanding achievement, dedication to the community and service to the nation.
 It is one of the nation’s highest civilian honours.

 Barry was recognized “For his extensive contributions to the development and advancement of the field of geographic information systems in Canada.”